 We know several things about energy expenditure as it relates to our energy availability:

-- Our body adapts to activities we do regularly such as walking, running or lifting by getting more efficient and using less energy to do these movements.
+- Our body adapts to activities we do regularly such as walking, running, or lifting by getting more efficient and using less energy to do these movements.

-Combining different intensities, movements and thinking/keeping attention on what’s going on like during combat sports or team sports, you provide your body with a variety of signals.
+Combining different intensities, movements, and thinking/keeping attention on what’s going on like during combat sports or team sports, you provide your body with a variety of signals.

-Anybody mentioned chess boxing?
+Has anybody mentioned chess boxing?